-This week the State of Vermont opened school to begin the 2020-2021 school year.
-The Agency of Education's Early Education team recognizes your dedication and the incredible work you have done to ensure a safe and healthy start for each and every child, their family and staff.
-We thank you and wish you and your family a healthy and safe fall.
+The Agency of Education's Early Education team recognizes your dedication and the incredible work you have done this school year to ensure the safety and health of each and every child, their family and staff.
+We thank you and wish you and your family a much-deserved fun-filled and safe summer.